saracoth/newdark-mods/README.md

 Sample, simple mod that allows the player to toggle a status effect with some ghostly properties.

 For more information or to install this mod, check out the [Ghost Mode](doc/Mod-GhostMode.md) documentation.

+### Keyring (Thief 1/Gold/2)

+A quality-of-life mod that automatically selects the appropriate key item for doors, chests, gearboxes, etc.

+For more information or to install this mod, check out the [Keyring](doc/Mod-Keyring.md) documentation.

 ### Minion Summoner (Thief 1/Gold/2)